jason-smart/1701QCA-Assessment2/index.md

 ## Conceptual progress ##

 ### Design intent ###
-*An interesting alarm that interrupts your intense distractions when it gets dark.*
+*An interesting device that uses light detection for both functionality use and novelty.*

 ### Design concept 1 ###
 #### Automatic Fan Speed ####